 If you file for discovery, you and your lawyer will get certain information from the State.

 Depositions may happen during discovery.
-Depositions are done under oath.
+Witnesses swear to tell the truth at depositions.
 During depositions, your defense lawyer and the prosecutor question witnesses.
-A court reporter comes in and makes an official transcript of these questions and answers.
+A court reporter types an official transcript of these questions and answers.
 Witnesses’ deposition answers can be important trial evidence.

 Non-Trial Ways to End a Case

 Most cases end with plea bargains.
 In a plea bargain, the state will ask that you plead to one or more charges.
 Sometimes, the charges are the ones you’re initially charged with.
 They may be different charges instead.

 A guilty plea to any charge has to be “knowing and voluntary” and there has to be a “factual basis” for it.